informalsystems/hermes/relayer-framework/guide/src/02-technical-background/10-component-composition.md

 the core logic.
 Alternatively, we could define a new `DaytimeGreeter` component that _wraps_ around the original `SimpleGreeter`.

-In this new `DaytimeGreeter` component, it would need to know how to get the current time of the system, as well as how to tell whether a given time value is at daytime.
+This new `DaytimeGreeter` component would need to know how to get the current time of the system, as well as how to tell whether a given time value is at daytime.
 Following the context pattern we learned, we will also define a `TimeContext` trait for getting the time.